nanobox-io/nanobox-guides-old/source/php/index.html.md

 project: php
 ---

 Getting a PHP app up and running on Nanobox can be done in a few simple steps.
-These guides walk through .

 ## Install Nanobox
 If you haven't already, [download and install Nanobox](https://nanobox.io/download).
 Nanobox enables you to create virtualized, local development environments identical to production environments deployed through Nanobox.